-8. Tree Management, Landscape and Fauna Management
+8. Tree Management and Landscape

-8.1 The activity shall adopt the recommendations of the Arboricultural Impact Assessment prepared by Abel Ecology and dated 17 January 2024.

-Trees identified within the Arboricultural Impact Assessment as viable for relocation are to be assessed by an accredited arborist for relocation and transplantation suitability prior to removal.
-Any trees deemed suitable are to be relocated and transplanted within a suitable area. on the site or in the surrounding areas
+- The activity shall adopt all recommendations of the Arboricultural Impact Assessment prepared by Abel Ecology and dated 17 January 2024. - 8.2 Prior to the commencement of construction, engage a suitably qualified project arborist to ensure and certify that tree protection measures such as tree protection fencing and ground protection (mulch) are satisfactorily implemented and to provide advice as applicable.
+The arborist will inspect the site after tree protection measures are in place and before any construction/excavation works are conducted.
+The arborist will then attend the site at least once within every six months during construction, and once upon completion of demobilisation. - 8.3 Trees identified within the Arboricultural Impact Assessment as viable for relocation are to be addressed by an accredited arborist for relocation and transplantation suitability prior to removal.
+Any trees deemed suitable are to be relocated and transplanted within a suitable area on the site or in the surrounding campus.

-- 8.2 Trees not proposed to be removed are to be protected in accordance with AS 4970-2009 Protection of Trees on Development Sites. - 8.3 No building materials, builder's sheds and the like are permitted to be stored under the canopy of existing trees. - Trees proposed to be removed are to be in accordance with the Plans and Documentation approved under this Determination and replaced at a replacement ratio of at least 1:1. - An ecologist, or similar qualified wildlife handler, should be present to collect and relocate locally the Common Ringtail Possum.
-This should be undertaken at least 1 hour (or there abouts) prior to the removal of the paperbark trees.
-Once collected: - a.
-The paperbark trees should be removed to prevent reoccupation - b.
-The Ringtail Possum should be kept in a covered and darkened container and released locally, on or as near to as practical to dusk. - 8.6 To off-set the loss of arboreal native mammals sheltering sites, 6 purpose-built habitat boxes (3 suitable for Common Brushtail Possums and 3 for Common Ringtail Possums) should be erected within an area of the hospital that supports native vegetation and is not ear-marked for future development.
-These boxes should be: - a.
-Erected on the north to north-west side of a suitable tree, at a height of about 5m. - b.
-Monitored (quarterly) for a period of 12 months, then six monthly for another year (i.e. two year monitoring period) with any damaged boxes, or those occupied by exotic species (e.g. European Bees [Apis mellifera]) being replaced/repaired.
+- 8.4 Trees not proposed to be removed are to be protected in accordance with AS 4970-2009 Protection of Trees on Development Sites. - 8.5 No building materials, builder's sheds and the like are permitted to be stored under the canopy of existing trees. - 8.6 Trees proposed to be removed are to be in accordance with the Plans and Documentation approved under this Determination. - 8.7 Advanced stock of at least 50cm pot diameter or >100L pot volume area are to be planted to replace removed trees at a ratio of at least 1:1.
+For every tree removed, one (1) tree should be planted using locally native species (these trees must not be planted within nominated tree protection areas so as to avoid disrupting the critical root zone of protected trees). - 8.8 A suitably qualified Ecologist, or similar qualified wildlife handler, must be present to collect and relocate locally the Common Brushtail Possums.
+This should be undertaken at least 1 hour prior to the removal of the identified paperbark trees.
+Once removed: - a) The paperbark trees should be removed to prevent reoccupation. - b) The Ringtail Possum should be kept in a covered and darkened container and released locally on or as near to as practical to dusk. - 8.9 To offset the loss of arboreal native mammal sheltering sites, six purpose-built habitat boxes (3 suitable for Common Brushtail Possums and 3 for Common Ringtail Possums) should be erected within an area of the hospital that supports native vegetation and is not ear-marked for future development.
+These boxes should be: - a) Erected on the north to north-west side of a suitable tree, at a height of about 5m. - b) Monitored (quarterly) for a period of 12 months, then six monthly for another year (i.e. to year monitoring period), with any damaged boxes, or those occupied by exotic species (e.g. European Bees [Apis mellifera]) being replaced/ repaired.